nophead/NopSCADlib/examples/MainsBreakOutBox/readme.md

 # MainsBreakOutBox
 13A socket break out box with 4mm jacks to measure voltage and / or load current and earth leakage current.

+Intended as a simple example of NopSCADlib use.
+Don't build it unless you understand the safety implications of working with mains electricity.
+In the words of the great [Paul Carlson](https://www.youtube.com/channel/UCU9SoQxJewrWb_3GxeteQPA), "if you are following along, you are doing so at your own risk".

+In normal use the neutral jack sockets are linked with a short lead and so are the two earth jacks.
+Current can be safely measured using a clamp ammeter around the neutral link.

+Voltage and current waveforms can be measured simultaneously with a [Mooshimeter](https://moosh.im/) CAT III multimeter connected to the bottom three jacks.

+Earth leakage current can be measured by connecting an AC milliampere meter between the two earth jacks.
+The DUT must be mounted on an insulated substrate and must not be touched while its earth is disconnected.
+Don't be tempted to float the earth of an oscilloscope this way, use a mains isolation transformer to power the DUT instead.
+Earth leakage can be measured Canadian CSA style by disconnected the neutral link from the left socket and linking the central neutral to the live.

 ![Main Assembly](assemblies/main_assembled.png)